 Upper control limit (UCL): Control limit for points above the central line in a control chart.

-Uptime: See “equipment availability.”
+Uptime: See “equipment or system availability.”

 Validation: The act of confirming a product or service meets the requirements for which it was intended.

 Validity: The ability of a feedback instrument to measure what it was intended to measure; also, the degree to which inferences derived from measurements are meaningful.

 Value added: A term used to describe activities that transform input into a customer (internal or external) usable output.